cgsdfc/Neural-Dialogue-Generation/README.md

     -batch_size         (default 1280, batch size)
-    -save_score_file    (default "relevance_score", path for saving relevance_score for each instance in the training set) -distill_rate       (default 0.08, the proportion of training data to distill in this round) -distill_four_gram  (default true, whether to remove all training instances that share four-grams with any one of the top frequent responses)
-    -loadscore          (default false, whether to load already-computed relevance scores) -save_score         (default false, wehther to save relevance scores)
+    -save_score_file    (default "relevance_score", path for saving relevance_score for each instance in the training set) -distill_rate       (default 0.08, the proportion of training data to distill in this round) -distill_four_gram  (default true, whether to remove all training instances that share four-grams with any one of the top frequent responses) -loadscore          (default false, whether to load already-computed relevance scores) -save_score         (default false, wehther to save relevance scores)

 Compute relevance scores:

+    th run.lua \
+        -TopResponseFile <yourFileToStoreTopResponses> \
+        -TrainingData <yourTrainingData> \
+        -OutputFile <FileForRemainingData> \
+        -save_score \
-    th run.lua -TopResponseFile yourFileToStoreTopResponses -TrainingData yourTrainingData -OutputFile FileForRemainingData -save_score -save_score_file relevance_score
+        -save_score_file relevance_score

 Distill the Data:

+    th run.lua \
+        -TopResponseFile yourFileToStoreTopResponses \
+        -TrainingData yourTrainingData \
+        -OutputFile FileForRemainingData \
-    th run.lua -TopResponseFile yourFileToStoreTopResponses -TrainingData yourTrainingData -OutputFile FileForRemainingData -total_lines "number of lines in yourTrainingData" -save_score_file relevance_score
+        -total_lines "number of lines in yourTrainingData" \
+        -save_score_file relevance_score

-The remaining data after this round of data distillation will be stored in FileForRemainingData, on which a new Seq2Seq model will be trained.
+The remaining data after this round of data distillation will be stored in ``FileForRemainingData``, on which a new Seq2Seq model will be trained.

 ## Encoder
 use a pre-trained Seq2Seq model for data distillation.
-Other than input parameters in Glove, the path for a pre-trained Seq2Seq model needs to be pre-specified
+Other than input parameters in Glove, the path for a pre-trained Seq2Seq model needs to be pre-specified:

     -params_file    (default "../../Atten/save_t_given_s/params", hyperparameters for the pre-trained generative model) -model_file     (default ../../Atten/save_t_given_s/model1, path for loading a pre-trained generative model)